mgoellnitz/JFileSync3/README.md

-Using too many of them slows down your local machine too much, so I identified a set of backup areas which didn't need online syncing but just regular cloud based backup.
+Using too many of them slows down your local machine too much, so I identified a set of backup areas which didn't need online syncing but just regular cloud based backups.
 Some of the syncing services available provide WebDAV backends, so I can decide to use a service online or manual (scheduled).

 JFileSync3 is heavily based on the work of Jens Heidrich and his JFileSync2.2.